Early Beginnings

 The machine came to the attention of William Clark, the owner of the Wearwell Motor Carriage Company Limited.
 Wearwell already made bicycles and Clark realised that to make a powered machine all that was needed was an engine and a few modifications.

-Wearwell's were already customers of Joseph Stevens & Company, so agreement was reached that Stevens would supply a minimum number of engines each week, which would be fitted to heavy duty bicycles.
-The first Wearwell-Stevens motor bicycle appeared in the spring of 1901.
+Wearwell's were customers of Joseph Stevens & Company, so an agreement was reached that Stevens would supply a number of engines each week, which would be fitted to heavy duty bicycles.
+The first Wearwell-Stevens motor bicycle appeared in 1901.
 It was fitted with 2½hp. air-cooled, 4 stroke Stevens engine, with automatic inlet valve, and mechanically operated side exhaust valve.
 It sold for 42 guineas.

-The machine proved popular, an improved version was shown at the 1902 National Cycle Show at Crystal Palace, the price was reduced to £40, and orders poured in.
-Further changes were made in 1903
+The machine proved popular, an improved version was at the 1902 National Cycle Show at Crystal Palace, the price was reduced to £40, and orders poured in.
+Further changes were made in 1903.

 During 1903 the Stevens brothers also produced a one-off Stevens motorcycle, the first motorcycle to be completely designed and built by them.
 Their sister, Lily Stevens was the first person to ride the machine and became Wolverhampton's first lady motorcyclist.